automatarr/automatarr/OLD-CHANGELOG.md

 - Fixed a regression where the `track.path` was only updated for `Descriptor.URL` downloads if it had DRM.
 This caused downloads of subtitles or DRM-free tracks using the `URL` descriptor to be broken (#33).
-- Fixed a regression where `title` and `track` were not passed to the Service's functions for getting WiAutomatarr Service Certificates and WiAutomatarr Licenses.
+- Fixed a regression where `title` and `track` were not passed to the Service's functions for getting Widevine Service Certificates and Widevine Licenses.
 - Corrected the Cookie Path that was logged when adding cookies with `Automatarr auth add`.
 - The Config data is now defaulted to an empty dictionary when completely empty or non-existent.
 This fixes a crash if you try to use `Automatarr auth add` without a config file.